whatsupmailbox/whatsupmailbox.github.io/_posts/2015-05-08-Fabletics-May-2015-Review.md

 ![Fabletics May 2015 River of Grass](/img/FableticsMay2015RiverOfGrass.png)
 The outfit I chose was River of Grass, $69.95 (since this is my first outfit, I only paid $35).
-It's a 3-piece outfit consisting of the Lima Capri, Juneau Bra and Aventura Tank.
+It's a 3-piece outfit consisting of the Lima Capri in Camo (sold out now!), Aventura Tank in Black and Juneau Bra.

 <br>